badlydrawnrob/print-first-css/README.md

 ## Quick intro

-> You might ask yourself, "who on earth prints these days"?
-I do!
+> You might ask yourself, "who on earth prints these days?" — I do!
 > Quite often actually.
 As an offline reference to websites, a CV for potential employers; someday, perhaps an eBook.

 This framework is meant for simple layouts like eBooks, PDFs.
 It can be used for rudimentary websites and blogs, and is a solid typographic base for child themes.
 It's core purpose is to make reading pleasurable in print-like format.